Tello3/NL2SplineTrackExtractor/README.md

   - Scale the coaster

-  -Specify the distance of each rail to the center spline
+  - Specify the distance of each rail to the center spline

  # How to use
   - Extract .exe from .zip that can be downloaded in releases